What does the phrase 'fruit of the poisonous tree' mean?

 Answer:

-The phrase “fruit of the poisonous tree” is a legal phrase used in the United States to describe evidence gathered with the aid of information obtained illegally.
-The logic of the terminology is that if the source of the evidence (the "tree") is tainted, then anything gained from it (the "fruit") would also be tainted.
+The phrase “fruit of the poisonous tree” is a legal term in the United States that refers to evidence obtained through illegal means.
+The idea is that if the source of the evidence (the “tree”) is tainted, then anything derived from it (the “fruit”) is also tainted.
+Such evidence is generally not admissible in court.

-Such evidence is not generally admissible in court.
-For example, if a police officer conducted a search of a home in violation of the Fourth Amendment of the U. S. Constitution, and obtained a key to a locker in a train station, thus obtaining evidence of a crime, then that evidence would more than likely be excluded in accordance with the fruit of the poisonous tree doctrine.
-This legal doctrine is an extension of the exclusionary rule, which, subject to some exceptions, prevents evidence obtained in violation of the Fourth Amendment from being admitted in a criminal trial.
-Like the exclusionary rule, the fruit-of-the-poisonous-tree doctrine is intended to deter police from using illegal means to obtain evidence.
+For example, if a police officer searches a home in violation of the Fourth Amendment and finds a key to a locker containing evidence of a crime, that evidence would likely be excluded under the fruit of the poisonous tree doctrine.
+This doctrine extends the exclusionary rule, which prevents evidence obtained in violation of the Fourth Amendment from being used in a criminal trial, with some exceptions.
+Both the exclusionary rule and this doctrine aim to deter law enforcement from using illegal methods to gather evidence.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.